holdfenytolvaj/pogi/docs/index.md

 ```

 ## Why we need +1?
-Since wanted to keep things simple, ORMs were out of consideration. pg.js on the other
+Since wanted to keep things simple (and fully use postgre), ORMs were out of consideration. pg.js on the other
-hand was too basic, still required a lot of boiler place.
+hand was too basic, still required a lot of boiler plate code.
 MassiveJs looked promising, but
-there again too much restriction applied (no pool, no ts, no transaction, not mixing of
+there again too much restriction applied (no pool, no ts, no transaction, no mixing of
-standard fields and json, etc).
+standard fields and json (not safely at least), etc).

 ## Known pitfalls
 ### postgre data types vs javascript types - general